Have you got hard waste to dispose of?

 Residents who have booked and paid for a hard waste collection must make sure that their hard waste is on their nature strip by the evening before the collection date listed below.
 Council does not call or contact residents prior to the hard waste collection.

-Each household is entitled to exchange their annual at call on demand kerbside collection for free disposal of up to two cubic metres at any Council operated transfer station.
+You can exchange your annual at call kerbside collection for free disposal of up to two cubic metres of hard waste at any Council operated transfer station.

 Council operated transfer stations are located at Lardner, Trafalgar, Neerim South and Erica.